AndrewEllis93/Print-Tuning-Guide/index.md

 # Welcome!

-This guide will help you tune your 3d printer from A to Z — and should work with most common printers and firmwares!
+This guide will help you calibrate and tune your 3d printer from A to Z — and should work with most common printers and firmwares!

 I have spent a lot of time developing and testing the methods in this guide, and I also hope to dispel some common 3d printer [:page_facing_up: misconceptions and bad advice](./articles/misconceptions.md).